Secured-Pi/flask-socketio-server/README.md

 Django server.

 To use:
-First, install OpenCV, then clone this repo and cd into the project directory.
-Note:  This software must be run with Python2 at the moment.
+Create a virtual environment and install dependencies.

 ```
 pip2 install -r requirements.txt
 python2 server.py
 ```
+Note:  This software must be run with Python2 at the moment.